Popmotion/popmotion/packages/popmotion-pose/docs/api/react/posed.md

 If set to `false`, this component won't subscribe to its parent posed component and create root for any further child components.

+### `onPoseComplete?: Function`

+A callback that fires whenever a pose has finished transitioning.

 ### `onChange?: { [key: string]: any }`

 **Deprecated:** See `onValueChange`